spiritualized/centrifuge/README.md

 Group by release category and by artist: `centrifuge fix "C:\Music" --group-by-artist --group-by-category`

 Move duplicates to a separate directory:
-`centrifuge fix "C:\Unsorted music" --group-by-category`
+`centrifuge fix "C:\Unsorted music" --group-by-category --move-duplicate-to "C:\duplicate music"`

 Move releases which fail a specific validation to a separate directory.
 This mode is useful when applying specific external fixes to a large set of invalid releases: `centrifuge fix "C:\Unsorted music"  --group-by-category --move-invalid codecs-inconsistent --move-invalid-to C:\broken`